Ziggy Gordon: Australia

 Gordon joined A-League club Central Coast Mariners in June 2019.
 In November 2020, Gordon signed a one-year contract extension with the club.
 Despite this, a month later he departed the club.

 In December 2020, after leaving Central Coast Mariners, Gordon joined Western Sydney Wanderers.
 He left the club in May 2022.

 He joined Sydney Olympic for the 2023 season.

 International career

 He made his international debut for Scotland U19 in May 2011.

 Personal life

 Gordon is of Polish descent.
 His mother Barbara's family hail from Kraków, meaning he is also eligible to represent Poland at international level.

-In May 2017 he criticised coaching standards in Scottish football, stating that Polish coaches were far advanced.
+In May 2017 he criticised coaching standards in Scottish football, stating that Polish coaches were far superior.
 His claims were dismissed by Scottish coaches Ian McCall and Tam McManus.

 He was a national champion in chess as a child, choosing to concentrate on football after youth matches clashed with tournaments in the board game at weekends.